shaopard/real-time-charts-with-Angular-SignalR-Core/README.md

 # RealTImeChartsClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+Then the Angular version of the project was updated to 7.1.4.
+Other dependency updates will come with time.

 ## Development server